LeandroSotoCordova/Multidomain_patterning_based_on_image_recognition/README.md

 Older version of the code are in the folder (Previous MAPDH code)

 Other image masks are in the folder (Alternative digital masks)

+Code was based and adapted for the MAPDH system (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0295923)